Semantic Conventions for Database Client Calls

 Database spans MUST follow the overall guidelines for span names.

-The span name SHOULD be {db.operation.name} {target} if there is a (low-cardinality) {db.operation.name} available (see below for the exact definition of the {target} placeholder).
+If no summary is available, the span name SHOULD be {db.operation.name} {target} provided that a (low-cardinality) db.operation.name is available (see below for the exact definition of the {target} placeholder).

-If there is no (low-cardinality) db.operation.name available, database span names SHOULD be {target}.
+If a (low-cardinality) db.operation.name is not available, database span names SHOULD default to the {target}.

 If neither {db.operation.name} nor {target} are available, span name SHOULD be {db.system}.